Long-time equilibration can determine transient thermality: All-time thermality

 \section{All-time {\glocal} thermality}

-We have performed a large number of numerical experiments spanning the full parameter range, and established the following. {\Glocal} thermality of $A$ and $B$ is guaranteed \textit{at all times, including transient times}, whenever \textit{all local observables of $AB$ equilibrate dynamically at long times}; see Sec.~\ref{sec:equil} for further details on this requirement.
+We have performed a large number of numerical experiments spanning the full parameter range, and established the following: {\Glocal} thermality of $A$ and $B$ is guaranteed \textit{at all times, including transient times}, whenever \textit{all local observables of $AB$ equilibrate dynamically at long times}; see Sec.~\ref{sec:equil} for further details on this requirement.
 This behavior occurs for all intra-lattice coupling strengths $g_X$ and interaction ranges $\alpha$ and inter-lattice couplings $\lambda$.
 This is the first main result of the paper.
 An illustration of this relation between long-time and transient behavior is shown in Fig.~\ref{fig:sketch}.
+A detailed account on how we perform the numerical proof, as well as the numerical evidence itself, can be found in Appendix~\ref{app:numerics}.

+An immediate practical consequence of this result is that, if an experimenter monitoring a small region of the system notices that {\glocal} thermality is violated at that location, then they can predict with certainty that the system will \textit{not} ever equilibrate as a whole.

-Figure~\ref{fig:gloc_time_1DFB} gives an example illustration of this general behaviour.
+An example illustration of the above general result is given by Fig.~\ref{fig:gloc_time_1DFB}.
 It shows the fidelities and effective temperatures for the case where $A$ and $B$ are both open-end 1D chains of $200$ sites with long-range interactions within them ($\alpha = 0.5$), which are coupled via a full-body (FB) interaction Hamiltonian; see Fig.~\ref{fig:couplings}.
 The plots in Fig.~\ref{fig:gloc_time_1DFB} are for subsystem $a$ consisting of two consecutive sites in the middle of chain $A$, and similarly for $b$ in $B$.
 The top panel shows the degree of {\glocal} thermality of $A$ at $a$ (red), and of $B$ at $b$ (blue), as defined in Eq.~\eqref{fideldef}.
 As one can see, they are close to $1$ at all times, demonstrating the {\glocal} thermality of $A$ at $a$ and $B$ at $b$.
 The corresponding time-evolving effective {\glocal} temperatures $T_{a}^\eff$ and $T_{b}^\eff$ of the small subsystems $a$ (red) and $b$ (blue) are shown in the bottom panel.
 These {\glocal} temperatures slowly converge in time, while oscillating about each other.
 The apparent symmetric nature of these oscillations is due to the fact that the interaction energy remains small for the chosen set of parameters (see Sec.~\ref{sec:TTM} with Fig.~\ref{fig:heatflow} and the discussion in Appendix~\ref{app:local_meas}).